• Skip to content

 What About Those Already on Thyroid Medications?

-If you’re already on thyroid meds, but still have symptoms, you may need to up your dosage so that your labs fall within the optimal range, which in turn can help you feel better.
+If you’re already on thyroid meds, but still have symptoms, it is possible you may need to up your dosage so that your labs fall within the optimal range, to help you feel better.

 Once you establish a dose of medication that’s working for you — and as long as your symptoms don’t change (look out for anxiety and palpitations as potential signs of an overdose, and fatigue and pain as potential signs of an underdose) — you can test your thyroid hormones every six months.

-You may want to read about the different hormone preparations in my article Which Thyroid Medications Is Best?.
+You may want to read about the different hormone preparations in my article A Pharmacist’s Review of Medications for Hashimoto’s and Hypothyroidism.

 The Takeaway